ecadlabs/taquito/docs/drain_account.md

 Finally, we can do the transfer operation and use the maximum amount we just calculated as the `amount` parameter of the `transfer` function.

 :::note
 In the following example, we have not revealed the account that we want to empty.
 We need to keep in mind that there are fees related to a reveal operation.
-We are estimating the reveal fee and subtracting them from the balance to cover reveal fees.
+We are estimating the reveal fees and subtracting them from the balance to cover reveal fees.

-**If the account to drain has already been revealed, you must not subtract reveal fee from the balance.**
+**If the account to drain has already been revealed, you must not subtract the reveal fee from the balance.**
 :::

 ```js live noInline